jeff-hughes/shellcaster/README.md

 Keybindings can be modified in the config.toml file.
 Actions can be mapped to more than one key, but a single key may not do more than one action.

+## Contributing

+Contributions from others are welcome!
+If you wish to contribute, feel free to clone the repo and submit pull requests. **Please ensure you are on the `develop` branch when making your edits**, as this is where the continued development of the app is taking place.
+Pull requests will only be merged to the `develop` branch, so you can help to avoid merge conflicts by doing your work on that branch in the first place.

 ## Why "shellcaster"?